You Can't Always Get What You Want: Games of Ordered Preference: Games of Ordered Preferences

 With the above relaxation scheme at hand, we numerically solve the original (unrelaxed) \ac{goop} via a sequence of successively tightened relaxations~\cref{eqn:goop-micp}; i.e. with $\sigma$ successively approaching zero.

 Our proposed procedure is summarized in \cref{algorithm} in which \ac{goop}($\sigma$) denotes the relaxed \ac{micp} at tightness $\sigma$.
 Specifically, we start by initializing $\tbvar$ as a vector of zeros of the appropriate dimension and setting $\sigma$ as a small positive number.
-We then solve the resulting \ac{micp} using the PATH solver \cite{dirkse1995path,ferris2000formulating}, and repeat for successively smaller $\sigma$ using each solution $\tbvar$ as an initial guess for the next round.
-In this manner, we gradually drive $\sigma$ to zero and find a local \ac{gne} solution such that the maximum complementarity violation, $\max_j \{ G^i_j(\tbvar^i_1, \tbvar^{\neg i}_1)H^i_j(\tbvar^i_1, \tbvar^{\neg i}_1) \}_{i=1}^{N}$ is below a certain tolerance, $\gamma > 0$.
+We then solve the resulting \ac{micp} using the PATH solver \cite{dirkse1995path}, and repeat for successively smaller $\sigma$ using each solution $\tbvar$ as an initial guess for the next round.
+In this way, we gradually drive $\sigma$ to zero and find a local \ac{gne} solution such that the maximum violation of complementarity, $\max_j \{ G^i_j(\tbvar^i_1, \tbvar^{\neg i}_1)H^i_j(\tbvar^i_1, \tbvar^{\neg i}_1) \}_{i=1}^{N}$ is below a certain tolerance, $\gamma > 0$.
 The convergence of such annealing procedures has been widely studied in the context of general \acp{mpec} and \acp{mpcc}.
 Under tailored constraint qualifications outlined in \cite{scholtes2001convergence,hoheisel2013theoretical}, the stationary points of the relaxed problems converge to a weak stationary point of the underlying \ac{mpec}.
 For more details on convergence results, we refer readers to \cite{scholtes2001convergence,hoheisel2013theoretical}.
-If, at any iteration, the current solution does not change significantly from the previous one, $\ie$, by more than a fixed tolerance $\epsilon > 0$, we consider the solution has converged and terminate the algorithm.
+If, at any iteration, the current solution does not change significantly from the previous one, $\ie$, by more than a fixed tolerance $\epsilon > 0$, we consider the solution has converged.
+We refer to \cite{scholtes2001convergence} for guidelines on selecting ($\sigma, \kappa, \gamma, \epsilon$) in \cref{algorithm}.